banner5.gif (11479 bytes)

 The persons weight and how much flotation to support it.

-I have simplified the forms, but in real life there is much more that goes into a boat than fiberglass and wood.
-Things such as screws, fittings, glue, paint, windshields, consoles, seats, etc all add weight.
-There are several ways to determine each of these.
+I have simplified the calculations but in real life there is much more that goes into a boat than fiberglass and wood.
+Things such as screws, fittings, glue, paint, windshields, consoles, seats, etc. all add weight.
+There are several ways to determine the weight of each of these.
 The simplest way is to weight each item before you install it and add up the weights.
 But you need to know that different materials have different weights under water.
 That's what the table is for.
 It provides factors for determining what something weighs submerged.
 For instance;

 Fiberglass; weighs about 1/3 under water what it weighs dry.
 So the factor is 0.33.